git719/zls/README.md

+This repo is being **archived**.
+The funtionalities of this utility are also enbedded in the [azm](https://github.com/git719/azm) utility - please use it instead.

 # zls
 `zls` is a [CLI](https://en.wikipedia.org/wiki/Command-line_interface) utility for **listing** Azure objects.
 It is similar to `az`, the official [Azure CLI tool](https://learn.microsoft.com/en-us/cli/azure/), but it is much **faster** because it is written in [Go](https://go.dev/) and compiled into a binary executable, and it also only focuses on a smaller set of Azure object types.
 It is a little _Swiss Army knife_ that can very **quickly** do the following: